Set up an AD FS Federation Trust between two Organizations

 In contrast for every certificate using from an CA, certificate chain validation is done!

-In a production scenario, in contrast to the test above with the ADFS Sign-In Page, the Sign-In process will looks like this:
+In a production scenario, in contrast to the test above with the ADFS Sign-In Page, the Sign-In process will looks like this simplified:

-- then as the web application is configured to be claims aware and with your AD FS Authority URL, it will redirect you to the AD FS Server.
+- then as the web application is configured to be claims aware (WS-Trust, WS-Federation, SAML 2.0 WEB SSO, Open ID) and with the AD FS Authority URL, it will redirect you to the AD FS Server (Identity Provider IdP) with a generated request (SAML request or in case of the WS-* and OpenID protocols, conform parameters send in the URL to the specified protocols) .

 - as we configured an AD FS Trust with an external partner organization, the AD FS server will show me two different account providers as described above.
 Here I have first to choose if I want to sign-in with an user from the partner organization or with an user from my own Active Directory.

-- if I will select the account provider from the partner organization, the AD FS server will redirect me to the partner AD FS server (account partner).
+If I will select the account provider from the partner organization, the AD FS server will redirect me to the partners AD FS server (account partner).

-- now we have to provide the login credentials (either asking for your credentials or using Windows Integrated Authentication WIA) to the AD FS Server (own AD FS Server or partner AD FS server dependent on the previously choice)
+- now we have to authenticate to the AD FS Server (own AD FS server or partner AD FS server dependent on the previously choice)

-- If the validation was successful, the AD FS Server redirects you back to your web application and issues the configured claims (signed statements about user) to it.
-In case you choose above the account provider from the partner organization, the AD FS Server from the partner organization (account partner), will redirects you first back to the resource partner AD FS server and from there to the web application.
+In case you choose above the account provider from the partner organization, the AD FS server from the partner organization (account partner), will redirect the client with the claims token (SAML assertion) back to the AD FS server from the production environment.

 Configure Claims for your web application using by internal users and users from the partner trust configured above